rljacobson/FoxySheep/CONTRIBUTING.md

     * [Number literals](#number-literals)

 # Ways to contribute

+## Write unit tests

+Write a unit test (or doctest for the Python target)  for every function in the `FullFormEmitter` or `PostParser`.

+Write some automated tests comparing the equivalence of Mathematica's output to FoxySheep.

+## Add new features.

 Here are some ideas:

 * Find an input for which FoxySheep and Mathematica give differing `FullForm`'s and document it in a new ticket.